Overview

 If you are unsure about the steps in your funnel, we recommend using pageviews rather than button clicks or form submissions if possible.
 The correct pageview event is easy to verify on inspection.

 Leaky funnels are another common problem.
-If you’re seeing unexpected results, consider whether there are other routes that the user may be taking through your funnel that you are not capturing in your analysis.
+If you’re seeing unexpected results, consider whether there are other routes that the user may be taking through your funnel that you aren’t capturing in your analysis.

 Frequently Asked Questions